Chenyt-Dev/coding/AAA_No_Categories.md

 ### 34. Find First and Last Position of Element in Sorted Array
 * Got the idea but a little bit redundent.

+### 36. Valid Sudoku
+* Done with the way to group 3 kinds into 3 9x9 tables.
+* Found an approach that is really impressive using strings.